Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 # An introduction to Nimbark Sampraday

 **Jai Jai Sri Shyaama Shyaam **
-*My sincere dandavat pranaams to all the devotees. *

 Though the Nimbark sampraday is a very large and well established, they have thousands of ashrams and millions of followers.
 There is still a lot of misunderstandings and mysteries that surround the Nimbark sampraday.
 Also it is very difficult to find information online about the sampraday and some of that information is biased and inaccurate.
 Even from my interactions with devotees, I'v heard many strange concepts such as Nimbark sampraday originally worshipping Rukmini and Krishna and only later worshipping Radha and Krishna.
 Therefor I am writing this article to straiten out some facts about the  sampraday from the perspective of the Nimbark sampraday and also to share more information about the sampraday as per the request of devotees who are curious to learn more.

 ## History
 Due the the destruction of Mathura and Vrindavan in the 13th Century and 14th Century, some of the history and important scriptures of the Nimbark sampraday has been lost.

-The Nimbark sampraday is one of the oldest existing sampradays.
+The Nimbark sampraday is one of the most ancient sampradays.
 The Sampraday originates from Śrī Hansa Bhagavān to Sri Sankadi bhagwan (one of the Four Kumaras), who passed it to Sri Narada Muni; and then on to Sri Nimbarka Acharya ji.

 According to tradition, Narada Muni initiated Śrī Nimbārkācārya into the sacred 18-syllabled Śrī Gopāla Mantra, and introduced him to the philosophy of the Yugala upāsana, the devotional worship of the divine couple Śrī Rādhā Kṛṣṇa.